-OIA Reference Number Date of Complaint Section 150DZ(1)(a) Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Section 150DZ(1)(c) Name of Councillor Section 150DZ(2) consider that further action is warranted against councillors who were said to have been present for the comments.
+OIA Reference Number Date of Complaint Section 150DZ(1)(a) Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Section 150DZ(1)(c) Name of Councillor Section 150DZ(2) complainant was aware that the OIA had already received, assessed and dismissed a complaint about the councillor alleged to have made the comments.
+The complaint made to the council contained no new information in relation to the alleged comments and included information known by the OIA to be false and or misleading.
+The interpretation that a comment was a threat to the complainant's well-being was not considered to be a reasonable interpretation of the alleged comment.
+Given the OIA's decision to dismiss complaints in relation to the councillor who is alleged to have made the comments, it logically follows that the OIA does not consider that further action is warranted against councillors who were said to have been present for the comments.
 One of the councillors was in fact not present.
-C/20/00947 17 December 2020 It is alleged that at council's ordinary meeting on 14 December 2020, a councillor voted in favour of providing funding to a lobby group, despite half the council agreeing that the councillor should not take part in discussions because of a potential conflict of interest on their part. section 150X(a)(ii) of the Local Government Act 2009 (the Act), on the basis that the conduct does not raise a reasonable Not Available
+17 December 2020 It is alleged that at council's ordinary meeting on 14 December 2020, a councillor voted in favour of providing funding to a lobby group, despite half the council agreeing that the councillor should not take part in discussions because of a potential conflict of interest on their part.
+Act 2009 (the Act), on the basis that the conduct does not raise a reasonable suspicion of inappropriate conduct or Not Available

+OIA Reference Number Date of Complaint Section 150DZ(1)(a) Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Section 150DZ(1)(c) Name of Councillor Section 150DZ(2)

-OIA Reference Number Date of Complaint Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Name of Councillor Section 150DZ(2) Section 150DZ(1)(a) Section 150DZ(1)(c) C/20/00927 11 December 2020 A councillor made the following comments about a member of the community; namely: The person was, "born for facebook, a warrior with absolutely no accountability". "the good news is that someone with such division won't have a long life", and The complainant interpreted the latter comment as a threat to the safety of the person.
-The OIA dismissed this matter pursuant to section 150X(c)(ii) of the Local Government Act 2009 on the basis that further investigation of the complaint was an unjustifiable use of resources consistent with how the OIA dealt with an earlier identical complaint.
-One of the alleged comments was considered borderline inappropriate conduct however it was not considered a reasonable interpretation that it was the threat to the safety of a person.
-The comments were made in a closed group and not in a formal, open or public forum.
-The councillor disputed that the comments were reported accurately.
-Not Available C/20/00754 C/20/00755 28 October 2020 It was anonymously alleged a councillor and a council officer met with a community organisation and threatened to obstruct their operations if they did not agree to a council proposal (C/20/00754).
-It was further alleged the councillor influenced the reporting arrangements for a council officer position (C/20/00754).
-It was alleged that a councillor told members of the community that they were directed by another councillor to agree with a decision relating to the community group (C/20/00755).
+OIA Reference Number Date of Complaint Section 150DZ(1)(a) Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Section 150DZ(1)(c) Name of Councillor Section 150DZ(2) 28 October 2020 It was anonymously alleged a councillor and a council officer met with a community organisation and threatened to obstruct their operations if they did not agree to a council proposal.
+It was further alleged the councillor influenced the reporting arrangements for a council officer position.
+It was alleged that a councillor told members of the community that they were directed by another councillor to agree with a decision relating to the community group.
 The OIA dismissed this matter pursuant to section 150X (b)(iii) of the Local Government Act 2009 as lacking in substance.
 In its assessment of the anonymous complaint the OIA spoke to a council manager, who was nominated as organising/attending the relevant meeting with the councillor.
 The council officer did not support the allegation.
 In relation to the reporting arrangements for a council officer position.
-Inquiries identified that changes to reporting arrangements were put in place by council management and the councillor was not a party to that decision.
-Not Available
+Inquiries identified Not Available